fbpx

 I came in as a drunk who no longer had the will to fight, and I was told I was dumb or crazy for choosing a year-long program for my first try.
 The thing about me is, I don’t do things half-heartedly.
 When I drank, I drank everything.
 If I smoked, I smoked it all.
 When I ruined my relationships, I ruined them completely.
 And when I burned bridges there wasn’t even ash left for the wind to blow.

-Did I need a year-long program to help save my life?
+Did I need a one year program to help save my life?
 Absolutely.

 I need more.
 Because I still am not ready.
 Given the opportunity, I would go back to day one again if needed.
 I want to be in a community that is responsible, where accountability and transparency are the goals.
 And I do not have the social skills or the transparency to go on my own way.
 I do not have the tools in place.